(Dental Abscess; Abscessed Tooth)

 - Redness, tenderness, or swelling of the gums

-Your dentist will ask about your symptoms and medical history.
-A detailed exam of your teeth and gums will be done.
+Your dentist will ask about your symptoms and health history.
+A dental exam will be done.

-Images may need to be taken of the tooth and surrounding bone.
-This can be done with
+Images may be taken of the tooth and surrounding bone.
+This can be done with x-rays.

 A sample of the abscess fluid may be taken and tested.